A phase transition and critical phenomenon for the two-dimensional random field Ising model: RSW for disagreement Ising model

 \begin{proof}[Proof of \eqref{eq:noex-case45}.]

-The bound for $\mcc E_z^4$ and $\mcc E_z^5$ can be derived together, since on either of the events we have that \eqref{ev:remove-thinner} (or the version with + and $-$ switched) holds (the case for $\mathcal E_z^5$ was derived around \eqref{ev:remove-thinner}, and the case for $\mathcal E_z^4$ is obvious).
-Let us assume without loss of generality that the original version of \eqref{ev:remove-thinner} holds (this only loses a factor of 2 in the estimate by symmetry), and we denote by
+The bound for $\mcc E_z^4$ and $\mcc E_z^5$ can be derived together, since on either of the events we have that \eqref{ev:remove-thinner} (or the version with $+$ and $-$ switched) holds (the case for $\mathcal E_z^5$ was derived around \eqref{ev:remove-thinner}, and the case for $\mathcal E_z^4$ is obvious).
+Let us assume without loss of generality that the original version of \eqref{ev:remove-thinner} holds (this only loses a factor of $2$ in the estimate by symmetry), and we denote by { } Using a similar derivation for \eqref{eq:decompose-of-noex-case2} and \eqref{eq:noex-case2} we have